-0382.50.15 Trust Evaluation Process
+0356.50.15 Trust Evaluation Process

 When field staff encounter a trust, the individual must provide a copy of the trust document or other device, and relevant documents to verify the value of any investments and distributions that have been made by the trustee.
-A memorandum, along with copies of the trust document and all documentation, is forwarded to the LTC Administrator for a determination of: a) the amount of countable income and/or resources; and b) the date and amount of any prohibited transfer of assets.
+A memorandum, along with copies of the trust document and all documentation, is forwarded to the Regional Manager for a determination of the amount to be counted in the eligibility determination.
 Copies are retained in the case record.
 The Office of Legal Counsel is available for consultation with the Administrator to aid in establishment of the countable resource amount.
 The countable income/resource amount is added to other countable income/resources to determine eligibility.
 The imposition of a penalty related to a prohibited transfer is calculated based on the date of the transfer and the uncompensated value of the transfer.

-0382.50.20 Exceptions to Trust Provisions
+0356.50.20 Exceptions To Trust Provisions

 The following trusts receive special treatment in the determination of eligibility for MA.
-Under certain circumstances, no transfer of assets is considered to have taken place as a result of establishing the trust.
+Under certain circumstances, no transfer of assets is considered to have taken place as a result of establishing or funding the trust.
 The income and resources considered available to the individual are ONLY those made available by the trust.

-- 1. SPECIAL NEEDS TRUST, defined as a trust which - o contains the assets of an individual under age 65 who is disabled (as defined by the SSI program); - o was established as a trust for the sole benefit of the individual by a parent, grandparent, legal guardian or court; and, - o provides that upon the death of the individual, the State will receive all amounts remaining in the trust, up to an amount equal to the total MA payments made on behalf of the individual.
+1. SPECIAL NEEDS TRUST, defined as a trust which

+o contains the assets of an individual under age 65 who is disabled (as defined by the SSI program);

+o was established as a trust for the sole benefit of the individual by a parent, grandparent, legal guardian or court; and, o provides that upon the death of the individual, the State will receive all amounts remaining in the trust, up to an amount equal to the total MA payments made on behalf of the individual.